rabru/bigip-terraform-service-discovery/README.md

 ## Deploy Infrastructure

-Enter the infrastructure folder:
+The infrastructure_base we will keep as a resource for new deployments, so that we could create new deployments based on it. to create on new infrastructure, copy the folder and enter it:
 ```
+cp -r infrastructure_base infA_tf
-cd infrastructure_tf
+cd infA_tf
 ```

 Modify `terraform.tfvars.example`:
-- Add a prefix to identify your resources
+- Add a prefix to identify your resources.
+If you deploy several infrastructures you should avoid name collisions.
-- Specify the source IP address you will be connecting from i.e. 192.0.2.10/32
+- Specify the source IP address you will be connecting from i.e. 192.0.2.10/32 to limit remote access.
+You might use `curl ifconfig.co` to get your external IP
 - Specify your preferred AWS region

 Rename `terraform.tfvars.example` to us the specified variables: